Legal representation of unaccompanied children

 Campus reception is only advised if the child is able to live independently in a large-scale setting.
 Children who arrive at Schiphol airport are transferred to the application centre in Ter Apel and are not detained in AC Schiphol.

 Normally, unaccompanied children do not stay in Ter Apel for a long period of time after lodging their application for international protection.
-In 2022, however, there have been several instances where children had to stay in Ter Apel for multiple days or even weeks.
-The conditions in Ter Apel were harrowing: children staying there had to sleep on plastic chairs and did not have access to sanitary facilities.[6]
-The Ombudsman for Children has raised concerns on multiple occasions, stating that the situation in Ter Apel constitutes a severe violation of children’s rights.
-They further stated: ‘Almost all of these children receive a residence permit, so the way we receive them in our society is harmful.
-You can destroy so much in the weeks that you let these children languish.’[7]
+In 2022 and 2023, however, there have been several instances where children had to stay in Ter Apel for multiple days or even weeks.
+The conditions in Ter Apel in the fall of 2022 were harrowing: children staying there had to sleep on plastic chairs and did not have access to sanitary facilities.[7]
+The Ombudsperson for Children has raised concerns on multiple occasions, stating that the situation in Ter Apel constitutes a severe violation of children’s rights.[8]
 The situation for children in Ter Apel had become so worrisome that Nidos decided to evacuate 150 of them, even though it was not their legal obligation to provide shelter for the children.
-At that point, some of the unaccompanied minors had not eaten for multiple days and felt very unsafe due to the living conditions they were subjected to.[8]
+The situation improved in 2023, however, there were still too many unaccompanied minors at the reception centre in Ter Apel.
+Formally, there is room for 55 unaccompanied minors in a special area of the reception centre with additional guidance and security.
+At some moments in 2023, there were more than seven times as many unaccompanied minors staying in Ter Apel.[9]
+COA and Nidos have called on municipalities to create more reception locations for minors.
+Although unaccompanied minors did not have to sleep on the floor in 2023, they have had to move from one temporary reception centre to another, which is unbeneficial for their wellbeing.[10]

 Age assessment